amrmuhamedd/ordering-system/README.md

 ## Description
-build ordering application using nest js microservice in apps you will find 3 services 1- authentication (auth) for protect api
+build ordering application using nest js microservice in apps you will find 3 services <br>
+1- authentication (auth) for protect api  <br>
-2- billing service (just log every creation order)
+2- billing service (just log every creation order) <br>
-3- orders service (create order and list all orders)
+3- orders service (create order and list all orders) <br>

-using rabbitmq and docker and nest js microservice
+using rabbitmq and docker and nest js microservice <br>
 ## Installation

 ```bash